OFA, DNA, & Coefficient of Inbreeding (COI) Testing

 OFA (Orthopedic Foundation for Animals) was founded in 1966, with the sole mission of promoting health and welfare of companion animals through a reduction in the incidence of genetic disease.

-BOTH LABRADORS & POODLES CAN SUFFER FROM HIP DYSPLASIA, and all breeding dogs should be tested and have a clearance of FAIR to EXCELLENT which indicates that the dog does NOT suffer from hip dysplasia.
+BOTH LABRADORS & POODLES CAN SUFFER FROM HIP DYSPLASIA, and all breeding dogs should be tested and have a clearance of FAIR to EXCELLENT which indicates that the dog does NOT suffer from hip or elbow dysplasia.

 DNA TESTING

 DNA testing should be a staple in ALL REPUTABLE BREEDERS breeding program.
 These DNA tests help rule out any genetic traits being passed to puppies from the parents.
 Myopathy EIC, PRA and IVVD to name a select few, are diseases that can affect certain dog breeds, such as Labrador Retrievers, and Poodles, including mini poodles.
+A puppy that is breed from parents with a lack of complete DNA testing & OFA hip/elbow testing, have between a 35% & 65% chance of developing either a genetic disease and or hip/elbow dysplasia in its lifetime.

 COEFFICIENT OF INBREEDING (COI)